Camp Maxey: The closure of Camp Maxey

 With the European war over in May 1945, and the Pacific war abruptly ending in August 1945, the principal training assignment of Camp Maxey was finished.
 Camp Maxey was placed on the "inactive list" on 1 October 1945, with the Regional Hospital to close 1 November.
-The POW Camp, Separation Point, and station complement would remain open but its population slowly dwindled.
-The final issue of the camp newspaper Maxey Times on 12 October 1945 highlighted the camp's history, noted the rapidly shrinking populations of its personnel, and featured a farewell message from the Camp Commander COL Annin.
+The POW camp, Separation Point, and station complement were to remain open, but their population slowly dwindled.
+The final issue of the camp newspaper Maxey Times on 12 October 1945 highlighted the camp's history, noted the rapidly shrinking populations of its personnel, and featured a farewell message from the Camp Commander Col. Annin.

 The camp sat empty, but intact, for several years after the war.
 During the 1950s, the federal government began the final process of dismantling the Camp Maxey cantonment and selling off the land.
 More than 1,000 buildings were sold for demolition, and some were moved for relocation as public facilities.
 Several thousand acres were kept intact by the federal government, including the old post command buildings and vehicle shops near Gate 5 (current National Guard Camp Maxey Training Center Headquarters’ and cantonment area), and turned over to the Texas National Guard for a training facility.
-In the early 1960s some 10,000 acres of the old artillery range on the north side of the former camp along Sanders Creek, conveniently without improvements or public access for the past 20 years, were transferred to the US Army Corps of Engineers for construction of the Pat Mayse Reservoir.
-This reduced the size of Camp Maxey to approximately 6,650 acres.
+In the early 1960s, some 10,000 acres of the old artillery range on the north side of the former camp along Sanders Creek, conveniently without improvements or public access for the past 20 years, were transferred to the US Army Corps of Engineers for construction of the Pat Mayse Reservoir.
+This reduced the size of Camp Maxey to about 6,650 acres.

 The National Guard era

 Presently, the installation serves as a training center for the Texas National Guard.
 Most of the original buildings were demolished or sold and removed.
-The base falls under the command of the Texas Army National Guard's, Training Centers Command located at Camp Mabry, Austin, Texas.
-The camps responsibility is to provide training facilities to units in Northeast Texas region from DFW to Marshall to Texarkana.
-This area involves various types of units, i.e. Infantry, Engineer and other support units.
-Some upgrades have been completed over the last decade to include upgraded ranges and troop housing facilities, which occurred during the War on Terror era.
-On November 4, 2022, Camp Maxey was hit by a violent EF4 tornado.
+The base falls under the command of the Texas Army National Guard's Training Centers Command located at Camp Mabry, Austin, Texas.
+The camp's responsibility is to provide training facilities to units in Northeast Texas region from DFW to Marshall to Texarkana.
+This area involves various types of units, i.e. infantry, engineer, and other support units.
+Some upgrades have been completed over the last decade to include upgraded ranges and troop housing facilities, which occurred during the war on terror era.
+On 4 November 2022, Camp Maxey was hit by a violent EF4 tornado.

-Post World War II, TXARNG Commanders of Camp Maxey: LTC Wisely: UKN, MAJ Smith: UKN, MAJ Todd Lehenbauer: 2007–2013, MAJ Mike Ford: 2014, MAJ David L, Merrill II: 2015–2018, CPT Nader F Kobty 2018-2020: